kailashvyas/attdev/Readme.md

 Unit testing

-1. Run command bin/phpunit.
-This will run 2 tests for ProductSearchServiceTest and ApiServiceTest
+1. Run command php bin/phpunit.
+This will run 4 tests for ProductSearchServiceTest, ApiServiceTest and ProductSearchControllerTest

 ## Application details